eraofchaos/eraofchaos.github.io/units/Paladin.md

  **Unit Soul:** [ Paladin](/Items/unt_84/)

  **Unit description:** Reinforcements of the Valiant: Summon a Sanctuary Retinue to fight

+ **Unit second description :** Summon a Sanctuary Retinue to boost morale within a large range.

  **Recommend:** Improve your morale to get the benefits of high morale, including extra moves for affected units.